-The Company takes proactive measures to identify, evaluate, and manage significant risks arising from our business and from the constantly changing business environment at different levels within the organization.
-This integrated approach combines top-down strategic view with complementary bottom-up operational processes as illustrated below:
+The Company takes proactive measures to identify, evaluate, and manage significant risks arising from our business and the constantly changing business environment at different levels within the organization.
+This integrated approach combines a top-down strategic view with complementary bottom-up operational processes, as illustrated below:

-A list of principal risks, covering both strategic and operational risks as identified by our risk assessment process, is compiled with reference to their residual risk impact and likelihood (after taking into consideration mitigation measures and controls).
+A list of principal risks (including ESG-related risks), covering both strategic and operational risks as identified by our risk assessment process, is compiled with reference to their residual risk impact and likelihood (after considering mitigation actions and controls).
 Action plans are developed, and risk ownership is assigned for each principal risk.
-The risk owners coordinate the mitigation measures to ensure proper implementation of these action plans.
+The risk owners coordinate the mitigation actions to ensure the proper implementation of these action plans.
 They are also required to continuously monitor, evaluate, and report on risks for which they bear responsibility.
 Mitigation controls are subject to internal audit review and testing.

-The Company has continued its program to formalize and fine-tune the risk management system for operating sites and sites under development.
-Various risk management workshops have been conducted for local management teams not only to further promote risk awareness across all levels of the organization, but also to fully engage our teams in the risk assessment process.
-When compiling their risk registers, each site identified key risks and mitigation actions, and rated the residual risks according to likelihood and impact parameters at site level (scaled down from enterprise level).
-Top risks at operational level were then extracted from each site's detailed risk register and reported to the Audit Committee.
+The Company has continued its program to fine-tune the risk management system for operating sites and sites under development.
+Various risk management workshops have been conducted for local management teams to further promote risk awareness across all levels of the organization and fully engage our teams in the risk assessment process.
+When compiling their risk registers, each site identified key risks and mitigation actions and rated the residual risks according to likelihood and impact parameters at the operational level (scaled down from the enterprise level).
+Top risks at the operational level were then extracted from each site's detailed risk register and reported to the Audit Committee.

-Through this integrated top-down and bottom-up risk review processes, which enables risks identification and prioritization throughout the Company, we maintain effective lines of communication to ensure timely escalation of potential risks and initiation of mitigating actions to manage them.
+Through this integrated top-down and bottom-up risk review process, which enables the identification and prioritization of risks throughout the Company, we maintain effective lines of communication to ensure the timely escalation of potential risks and the initiation of mitigation actions to manage them.